Ottawa Hospital morgues are full, bodies left with 'makeshift refrigeration,' union says | CBC News

 He also said most large funeral homes have morgue facilities where hospitals could store bodies awaiting autopsy.

-Miller said families are taking longer nowadays to make decisions about funerals and other arrangements, leaving hospitals to keep bodies for longer.
+Miller said families are taking longer nowadays to make decisions about funerals and other arrangements, leaving hospitals to store bodies for longer.

 "In the past, it was very straightforward.
 [Families] knew where they wanted to go and they knew what they wanted to have," said Miller.